Open Sundays: 9 a.m.-12:45 p.m., first Saturdays: 5-6:30 p.m.; first Wednesdays: 5-6:30 p.m.

 The Book Corner stocks greeting cards that carry messages of encouragement, consolation, joy, and celebration.
 You’re not likely to find these vendors in any other Quad-Cities location.
 All cards are priced below retail and without tax.

 All St. Paul Reads is encouragement for all to read and talk about a single book title in the same year.
 The Book Corner sponsors this annual movement in community, reading, and faith.
 On a mid-winter evening, everyone’s invited to a meal followed by spirited book discussion.

-Just Mercy is available for purchase for $10 in the St. Paul Book Corner.
+Evicted is available for purchase in the St. Paul Book Corner for $12.

 Book Corner: Karen Holden